First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Conclusions and discussion

 \section{Conclusions and discussion}

 In this paper we have reported the first results of a southern glitching pulsars monitoring campaign at the Argentine Institute of Radioastronomy.
-In 2019 we reported a large Vela $(\#21$ recorded) glitch \cite{atel_vela,Gancio2020} with a $(\Delta\nu_\mathrm{g}/\nu)_{2019}=2.7\times10^{-6}$.
-Here we report a detailed analysis of the latest $(\#22$ recorded) 2021 Vela glitch \cite{2021ATel14806....1S}, with comparative $(\Delta\nu_\mathrm{g}/\nu)_{2021}=1.2\times10^{-6}$, providing an accurate description of the glitch characteristic epoch, jumps, and exponential recovery of 6.4 and 1 days times scales, (See Table~\ref{tab:Vglitch} and Fig.~\ref{fig:Qtau}).
+In 2019 we reported a large Vela $(\#21$ recorded) glitch \citep{atel_vela,Gancio2020} with a $(\Delta\nu_\mathrm{g}/\nu)_{2019}=2.7\times10^{-6}$.
+Here we report a detailed analysis of the latest $(\#22$ recorded) 2021 Vela glitch \citep{2021ATel14806....1S}, with comparable $(\Delta\nu_\mathrm{g}/\nu)_{2021}=1.2\times10^{-6}$, providing an accurate description of the glitch characteristic epoch, jumps, and exponential recovery of 6.4 and 1 days times scales, (See Table~\ref{tab:Vglitch} and Fig.~\ref{fig:Qtau}).
 The accuracy of our observations and procedures allowed us to determine two mini-glitches (the smallest recorded so far) in PSR 1048$-$5832, $(\#8$ and $\#9$ recorded), with $(\Delta\nu_\mathrm{g}/\nu)_{2020}=8.9\times10^{-9}$ and $(\Delta\nu_\mathrm{g}/\nu)_{2021}=9.9\times10^{-9}$, respectively.
 These accuracy also allowed us to make pulse-by-pulse studies of Vela and use the machine learning techniques validated in \cite{Lousto:2021dia}.
-Those pulse-by-pulse studies suggest that there might be indicators preceding a major glitch, a couple of days in advance, that are difficult to observe in the typical integrated folded pulse over many periods.
-The switch off the major pulse (and an apparent redistribution into background radiation) we see on July 20 resembles somewhat the "live" pulse analysis of the resolved 2016 Vela glitch \cite{2018ApJ...865...23G,2019NatAs...3.1143A}, which can shed light on the neutron star structure and equation of state \cite{Gugercinoglu:2020tvq}.
-However our time scales for the transition seem to be much longer, of the orders of hours to days.
-These studies need to be expanded with new observations, what makes the Vela pulsar still an interesting source of information well after 50 years since its discovery.
+Regarding the baseline features observed with A1 on July 20 in the pulse-by-pulse analysis, we have been able to identify its nature with a 100Hz interference that was not removed by the action of \texttt{RFIClean} and \texttt{rfifind} in tandem.
+This reveals the sensitivity of the pulse-by-pulse VAE/SOM analysis to extract features, in this case some sort of RFI, but eventually also others of astrophysical origin.

+For the sake of completeness we mention here two recent glitches detected by our survey in PRS J0742$-$2822 and PSR J1740$-$3015 in sections \ref{sec:J0742} and \ref{sec:J1740} although they have not been studied yet in the same detail as PRS J1048$-$5832 and PSR J0835$-$4510 in sections \ref{sec:J0835} and \ref{sec:J1048}.